nielskee/draft-articles/tech-hiring-pt1.md

-I'm going to nail my colours to the mast here : I'm a techy, and this is written from the perspective of a developer (and occasional technical manager...) interviewing and hiring other developers, not an HR, talent or recruitment perspective.
+I'm going to nail my colours to the mast here : I'm a techy, and this is written from the perspective of a developer (and occasional technical manager...) interviewing and hiring other developers, not from an HR, talent or recruitment perspective.
 I hope and expect that there's a significant overlap between these perspectives, though.

-Let's warm up with a lively jog around some of the essential concepts that we'll build on in the next couple of posts.
+Let's warm up with a lively jog around some of the principles that we'll build on in the next couple of posts.

 ## Hire For Trajectory

-There's a quote by Kevlin Henney that appeared in a preface to Pete Goodliffe's book "Becoming a Better Programmer"
-<sup>[1](#fn1)</sup>.
-I often share this quote in talks, because it
-captures perfectly what I'm looking for when I'm building teams:
+There's a quote by Kevlin Henney in a preface to Pete Goodliffe's book "Becoming a Better Programmer" <sup>[1](#fn1)</sup>.
+I often share this quote in talks, because it captures perfectly what I'm looking for when I'm building teams:

 > "[...]
 In the long term, what matters is less where on the distribution someone is than where they are headed.
 If you want to